-- Taking clearly unwanted or inappropriate photos (do not screencap without asking permission first!).
+- Taking clearly unwanted or inappropriate photos (i.e. upskirt photos).

-- The use of social media to engage in any of the above behaviors while at the event.
+- The use of social media to engage in any of the above behaviors while at the convention.

 The above list is not exhaustive and GGC staff are the final arbiter of what else may constitute harassment for the purposes of this policy.
 If you deliberately ignore these guidelines, repeatedly disrupt the conference and other attendees, and/or no resolution can be met or agreed upon, you will be asked to leave the conference.